Skip to Content

 This damage can lead to difficulties in processing sound signals, resulting in hearing loss that often affects the ability to hear high-pitched sounds or understand speech.

 There are two types of sensorineural hearing loss, these are: congenital and acquired.
-Congenital sensorineural hearing loss happens at birth and acquired hearing loss happens after birth.
+Congenital sensorineural hearing loss happens at birth, and acquired hearing loss happens after birth.

 Hearing aids are highly successful solutions designed to amplify sounds and improve the audibility of various frequencies.
-While they cannot restore hearing, they can significantly enhance the wearer's ability to perceive and understand sounds, making communication more accessible and enjoyable.

 Symptoms of sensorineural hearing loss